numpy/numpy/doc/source/reference/arrays.ndarray.rst

 .. note::

-    `Contiguous arrays` and `single-segment arrays` are synonymous.
-They have been used interchangeably in the numpy docs and have the same meaning.
+    `Contiguous arrays` and `single-segment arrays` are synonymous and are used interchangeably throughout the documentation.

 While a C-style and Fortran-style contiguous array, which has the corresponding flags set, can be addressed with the above strides, the actual strides may be